keithbuhler/keithbuhler.github.io/syllabus334.md

 # Gaus, "Idea and Ideal of Capitalism"

+Goal: to describe the ideal of capitalism as a free exchange of people's private property for the mutual benefit of all, and to overcome common objections.

+"Maximally extensive property rights, efficient markets employing such rights, and hierarchical firms run in the interest of th eowners."
+(95)

+Means: Four sections

-* 1. Capitalism
+* 1. Capitalism - what is it?
-* 2. Private property
+* 2. Private property - what can be owned?
-* 3. Markets
+* 3. Markets - how do people trade?
-* 4. Profit-maximizating firms
+* 4. Profit-maximizating firms - what are businesses for?

 </section>
 <section>